January 30, 2023

 In accordance with the agreement reached in Prague on 6 October 2022, the EU Monitoring Capacity was deployed to Armenia for a maximum of two months and completed its activities on 19 December 2022.
 The EU has started a new phase of engagement with the decision1 to establish, in response to Armenia's request, a civilian European Union mission in Armenia (EUMA) under the Common Security and Defence Policy (CSDP).
 The objective of the mission is to contribute to stability in the border areas of Armenia, build confidence on the ground, and ensure an environment conducive to normalisation efforts between Armenia and Azerbaijan supported by the EU.

 Sanctions are only one of the EU's tools to promote the objectives of the Common Foreign and Security Policy and are not being considered in this case.
-The EU's efforts with Armenia and Azerbaijan are focussed on achieving solutions through dialogue, to which the leaders of both countries have expressed their commitment.
+The EU's efforts with Armenia and Azerbaijan are focused on achieving solutions through dialogue, to which the leaders of both countries have expressed their commitment.

 For more information: www.europarl.europa.eu/doceo/document/P-9-2022-004099-ASW_EN.pdf